mre/endler.dev/content/2025/repeat-yourself/index.md

 The abstraction might live in different files, modules, or libraries.

 The cost of traversing these layers is high.
-An expert programmer might be able to keep a few levels of abstraction in their head, but we all have a limited context window (which depends on the familiarity with the codebase).
+An expert programmer might be able to keep a few levels of abstraction in their head, but we all have a limited context window (which depends on familiarity with the codebase).

 When you copy code, you can keep all the logic in one place.
-You can just go and read the whole thing and understand what it does.
+You can just read the whole thing and understand what it does.

 ## Resist The Urge Of Premature Abstraction